 - Arrival Transfer for those taking the ASA ‘designated’ flight

 Participants taking the ASA ‘designated’ flight from Australia are scheduled to arrive into Chicago in the evening and will transfer directly to The Palmer House Hilton.
 If you are travelling independently to Chicago, you should take an officially marked taxi to the hotel.
-This evening we shall gather at the hotel for an introductory meeting and a welcome refreshment.
 (Overnight Chicago)

 - Architecture Highlights Coach Tour